Collecting Limited Edition Prints by Blake DeBock

 This approach ensures that every collector acquires part of a clearly defined edition.
 Once an edition is complete, the image is permanently retired.
 It will never be reissued in any other size, material, format, or presentation.

 This policy ensures that every collector acquires a work with true and lasting scarcity.
-The limitation applies to the image itself, not to a specific print type.
-Whether an image is presented on paper, acrylic, metal, or any other archival medium, the edition remains singular and final.
+The limitation applies to the image itself, not to a specific print type or size.

 Edition Sizes and Scarcity